Vertigo and Dizziness

 Dizziness is a broader term that may include light-headedness, faintness, unsteadiness, or feeling off.
 It does not always involve a spinning sensation.
 Causes can range from dehydration and low blood pressure to medication effects, anxiety, or inner ear problems.

 If dizziness is persistent, recurrent, or affecting walking confidence, it is worth getting checked.
+You may also find it helpful to compare the four types of dizziness.
 For a plain-language overview, see MedlinePlus: Dizziness and Vertigo.

 Why Do People Get Vertigo?